Bioproduction – Plant Protein Factories

 From large scale protein production projects, PhylloTech utilizes novel chimeric maize seed promoters to create large amounts of seed specific proteins, enzymes and antibodies.
 From molecular biology, plant transformation, isolation planting and harvest, PhylloTech can complete all aspects of the project.

-Biopesticide Pipeline – Enzymes in Ag
+Biopesticide – Enzymes in Ag

 PhylloTech’s core technology is based on our discovery that some plants secrete defensive proteins termed phylloplanins.
 This novel family of secreted plant proteins inhibit a broad range of agricultural pathogens.
 Our scientists have published reports on phylloplanin effectiveness and the results of their endeavors are clear: phylloplanins are extremely effective, broad-spectrum pathogen controls.
 We believe these antimicrobial proteins are the next generation of environmentally-friendly biofungicides and genetic crop traits to enhance disease resistance.

 Quorum sensing is a biochemical process that allows bacterial populations to coordinate gene expression and plays a significant role in the onset of pathogenesis and biofilm development.
 Using Acylases, PhylloTech is currently developing environmentally-friendly methods to interrupt this process and limit the ability of bacterial pathogens to cause crop diseases.